alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

 9. We're just about finished now!
    From the top of the pane, select "Review + create".
-   When the green "Validation pass" banner appears, click "Create" at the bottom of the page.
+   When the green "Validation passed" banner appears, click "Create" at the bottom of the page.
    Your VM is now being deployed!

 .. image:: ../figures/01_Intro/portal_vm_step10.png